mateidiana/GermanLanguageClub/README.md

 ## Technologies Used
 - Java for implementation
-- Storage of data in dat files
+- Storage of data in .dat files
 - MySQL database for data storage
 - Object Oriented Programming